Virus crisis easing across Sun Belt but could heat up again

 “We’ll be struggling with COVID.
 I don’t know whether it will surge in the winter, but it certainly will stick around,” Shaffner said.

-Health experts pinned some of the blame for the summertime surge on Fourth of July parties and other gatherings, and now they worry that Labor Day will contribute to the virus’s spread.
+Health experts pinned some of the blame for the summertime surge on Memorial Day and Fourth of July gatherings, and now they worry that Labor Day will contribute to the virus’s spread.

-The American Hotel and Lodging Association said bookings for Labor Day weekend are down two-thirds from last year.
+Mississippi Gov. Tate Reeves and the state’s epidemiologist, Dr. Paul Byers, held a news conference Monday in which they implored people to avoid big Labor Day parties.

+“I think all we are is just a moment away from us all forgetting and getting tired of doing the things that have gotten us this far,” Byers said.

 Diego Lozano, 28, of Phoenix, is among those who had his summer travel plans changed by the outbreak.
 Each year, he joins his parents and grandfather in visiting relatives in the Mexican state of Morelos.
 But for his grandfather, 75-year-old Lorenzo Lomas Perez, it was his final journey.